Appendix H: Constants Derived from First Principles

 5. Algorithmic Complexity (Computational perspective)

 Unifying Principle: The 0.3% drift rate reflects the fundamental cost of maintaining meaning when form and substance diverge.
+Wherever meaning lives in a different place than its physical representation, 0.3% leaks out per boundary crossing.
+No architecture, biological or silicon, has found a way around this -- except by eliminating the gap entirely.

-8.1 Base Reliability ($R_c$)
+8.1 Base Reliability (R_c)

 Definition: Probability of correct operation per semantic transaction.

-$$R_c = 1 - k_E = 0.997$$
+R_c = 1 - k_E = 0.997

 This is NOT derived in this appendix but justified by:

-8.2 Substrate Cohesion Factor ($k_S$)
+8.2 Substrate Cohesion Factor (k_S)

 See Appendix F for full derivation.
-Value: $k_S \approx 361$ (medical), up to 55,000 (supply chain).
+Value: k_S ~= 361 (medical), up to 55,000 (supply chain).

-8.3 Mass-to-Epochs Ratio ($M$) — Future Work
+8.3 Mass-to-Epochs Ratio (M) — Future Work

 Definition: Balance between system dimensionality and temporal coherence window.